 Special Clinical Interests:

-Digestive problems, supporting coeliac disease, chronic fatigue, stress, immune support, living well with cancer.
+Digestive problems, supporting coeliac disease, chronic fatigue, stress, and immune support.

 Training: Naturopathic Nutrition DN Med and Iridology D Iridol, with the Dr Lawrence Plaskett College of Nutritional Therapy.
 Registered Associate Naturopath.

 Experience: over 20 years

 Continued professional development training with Penny Brohn Cancer Care, with Heel’s Biopathica, BioCare, local nutrition groups and self-directed investigation.

 Current Memberships: FNTP Federation of Nutritional Therapy Practitioners, Naturopathic Nutrition Association and Member of the General Naturopathic Council